Global biodiversity conference opens in southern France

 Associated Press

+He is expected to urge world leaders and institutions to safeguard biodiversity as they work to curb climate change and support human welfare.
+Thousands of people are set to attend the event, both in person and virtually, amid the COVID-19 pandemic.

-The conference, which is held every four years, focuses on urgent actions needed to protect wildlife.
-Several recent studies have reported that many of the planet’s ecosystems are severely strained by global warming, over use and other threats.
+The conference, held every four years, focuses on urgent action needed to protect wildlife.
+Several recent studies have reported that many of the planet’s ecosystems are severely strained by global warming, overuse and other threats.

 Oceanic shark populations have dropped by 71% since 1970.
 More than half of all bird of prey species worldwide are declining in population — and 18 species are critically endangered.
 Warming temperatures and melting ice are projected to imperil 70% of Emperor penguin colonies by 2050, and 98% by 2100.

+Macron said he wants to extend the French parts of the Mediterranean Sea under “very high protection,” which implies a ban on fishing.
+They now represent a very small area.

-The reserve is home to dolphins, fin whales, turtles, sea urchins and a variety of fish.
+“We see that when we protect well, we succeed in regenerating species, regenerating biodiversity,” Macron said after his boat trip to the Calanques reserve, which is home to dolphins, fin whales, turtles and a variety of fish.
 Its coastal area also includes 1,600 plant species and 25 protected bird species.
-Measures to preserve the area were first taken in 1923 and reinforced in 2012.

-Macron plans to use the visit to address the importance of better protecting the Mediterranean Sea, and oceans in general, from pollution and overfishing, his office said.

-The French leader then is heading to the conference, which is hosted by the International Union for the Conservation of Nature.
-IUCN is made up of 1,400 private and government entities and non-governmental organizations.
+The conference is hosted by the International Union for the Conservation of Nature, made up of 1,400 private and government entities.

 A French top official, speaking anonymously in accordance with the presidency’s customary practices, said Macron would convey a message about the “environmental emergency” unfolding at the local, national and global levels.